 “Capital One Enhanced Transactions…gives me a full snapshot of my purchases, ATM withdrawals, and a bunch more,” says Linendoll, who loves the “easy-to-read pie chart” that lays out your key spending categories in an appealing format.
 “I’m a visual person, so seeing it laid out helps me better understand where I need to cut back and where I can splurge,” she adds.

 You don’t have to rely on an in-house system to track and analyze your spending, of course.
-Plenty of powerful online budgeting apps, such as Mint, allow you to slice and dice your spending and saving in myriad ways, while setting up customized alerts that keep you within your budgetary rails and reduce the likelihood of late charges, overdraft fees, or simply spending beyond your means.
+Plenty of powerful online budgeting apps, such as Personal Capital or Mint, allow you to slice and dice your spending and saving in myriad ways, while setting up customized alerts that keep you within your budgetary rails and reduce the likelihood of late charges, overdraft fees, or simply spending beyond your means.

 6. Don’t Settle for a Low-Interest Account